6. Performance optimisation

 Also, you will need to provide twice the volume of input data.
 The data returned

-for each anchor will include a local replication dimension for
+for each anchor tensor will include a local replication dimension for

 all values of

-In addition to local replication, it is possible for multiple PopART processes to work together using global replication.
+It is possible for multiple PopART processes (which means processes running on multiple hosts) to work together using global replication.
 With this option, as the PopART processes may run on separate hosts, you are not limited to using only the IPUs that are available to a single host.
 It is also possible to combine local and global replication.